whitemike889/lighthouse/docs/performance-budgets.md

 # Performance Budgets (budget.json)

-Use a performance budget to prevent site performance from regressing over time.
+Use a performance budget to assert thresholds for performance metrics. `budget.json` supports three types of budgets:
+- Timing budgets: Assert thresholds for time-based performance metrics like First Contentful Paint, Maximum First Input Delay, and Speed Index.
+- Resource counts: Assert thresholds for the quantity of resources on a page.
+These thresholds can be defined per resource type or for the page overall.
+- Resource sizes: Assert thresholds for the transfer size of resources on a page.
+These thresholds can be defined per resource type or for the page overall.

+If performance budgets have been configured, the Lighthouse report will include a "Performance Budgets" section.

+To make performance budgets a part of your CI process, refer to [Lighthouse CI](https://github.com/GoogleChrome/lighthouse-ci).

 ## Usage

 Performance budgets are supported in the CLI version of lighthouse.
 To use:
 1. Create a `budget.json` file.
-2. When running Lighthouse from the command line, pass the `--budget-path` (or `--budgetPath`) flag followed by the path to budget file in order to calculate whenever a category is over budget.
+2. When running Lighthouse from the command line, pass the `--budget-path` flag followed by the path to budget file in order to calculate whenever a category is over budget.
 ```
 lighthouse https://youtube.com --budget-path=budget.json
 ```